ivaROS/neu_ros_driver/ReadMe_EN.txt

 - > please check the cat include/boost/version.
 The HPP version number, if the version is lower than 1.70, the need to modify the soft links pointing to the x86 / libneusdk_boost - 18.04 so.
 3.0.3

 Modify radar parameters in driverPARAMs.
 YAMl

+The special parameters are described

+1. Laser_filters built-in filter algorithm of radar, which affects the CPU.
+If the frame rate is affected, it can be changed to 0